apify/apify-cli/README.md

 apify create hello_world
 ```

-You will be prompted to select a template for the act, to help you get started quickly.
+You will be prompted to select a template with the boilerplate for the act in order to help you get started quickly.
-After that, the command will create a directory called `hello_world` that contains a Node.js project
+After that the command will create a directory called `hello_world` that contains a Node.js project
 for the act and a few configuration files.

 ### 2) Run the act locally